 The internal rate of return (IRR) is like NPV, but its discount rate reduces the NPV of an investment to zero.
 So, it’s always negative because it represents an outflow or subtraction instead.
 IRR answers the question: “How quickly will the money invested in the project be returned?”
 This model is used to compare projects that have different lifecycles or amount of required money.

 For example, the model could be used to compare the expected profitability of a two-year project that requires a $40,000 investment with that of a four-year project that requires a $90,000 investment.
 Projects with the highest IRR will ensure better benefits, respectively.
-Despite its usefulness, the model does make too many assumptions about reinvestments and capital distribution.
+Despite its usefulness, the model does make many assumptions about reinvestment and capital distribution.

 Examples of Economic Models